CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/05Applicationlifecyclemanagement.md

 ## Lab Objectives

+You will be able to complete the following exercises:

 - Exercise 1: Configure a Service Principal
 - Exercise 2: Promote Solution to Test Environment
 - Exercise 3: Create GitHub Repo